CMB-S4/fabric_investigation/slicegen/README.md

 When planning cause the objects  to print information.

-When applyingg, cause the objects to make relevent calls
+When applying, cause the objects to make relevent calls
 to the FABRIC APIS.
-When all objects are processed wait for *delay* seconds before calling  *submit*.
+When all objects are processed, wait for *delay* seconds before calling  *submit*.